bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 `Monte Carlo simulation <https://en.wikipedia.org/wiki/Monte_Carlo_method>`__ methods are a broad class of algorithms that use repeated sampling (hence Monte Carlo like the casino in Monaco) to obtain a numerical result.
-These techniques are useful when we cannot explicitly compute the end result.
+These techniques are useful when we cannot explicitly compute the end result either because we don't know how or it's too inefficient.
 The simplest example is computing an expectation when the closed form result is unavailable but we can sample from the underlying distribution (there are many others examples, see the Wiki page).